-Rain or shine, you'll love these absolutely adorable gardening crafts for kids.
+Rain or shine, you'll love these adorable gardening crafts for kids.
 What better way to celebrate the beauty of nature and life and growth than with these colorful creations that you can put in and around your garden?
 Read on for garden craft ideas that you'll love making with your kids.

 01 of 10